Application Design Framework (ADF)

 Application boundary should evolve with organizational and software changes.

-ADF introduces the following recommendations along with related personas:
+ADF introduces the following guidelines along with related personas:

-1. Capture use cases [Sales, Marketing, Product] to clarify problem and solution.
-Consider writing press release/frequently asked questions (PR/FAQ) or pitch.
+1. Capture use cases and features [Sales, Marketing, Product] to clarify problem and solution.
+Write a paragraph or press release/frequently asked questions (PR/FAQ) or pitch.
+Use domain storytelling and/or event storming to identify bounded contexts and stories.

 4. Define architecture [Product, Engineering] to address requirements.
-Describe stories and flows on architecture level.
-Identify applications.
-Validate application boundaries using the following “fracture planes” [5]: 1/ Profit and Loss Group 2/ Business Domain Bounded Context 3/ Regulatory Compliance 4/ Change Cadence 5/ Team Location 6/ Risk 7/ Performance Isolation 8/ Technology 9/ User Personas.
+Identify application boundaries by describing stories and flows on technical level.
+Identify application components by describing requirements on technical level.
+Choose technologies.
+Use the following “fracture planes” [6] to help decide on the boundaries: 1/ Profit and Loss Group 2/ Business Domain Bounded Context 3/ Regulatory Compliance 4/ Change Cadence 5/ Team Location 6/ Risk 7/ Performance Isolation 8/ Technology 9/ User Personas.
 Capture Architectural Decision Records (ADRs) including “why” behind decisions, options considered, trade-offs, and consequences.
 ADRs allow to evolve the architecture starting from known design considerations.
 Consider building proof of concept (POC) to validate the decisions.

 5. Create one or more repositories and a single pipeline per application [Engineering] to reduce blast radius and increase delivery performance.